redcanaryco/AtomicTestHarnesses/Readme.md

 Import-Module C:\Users\Test\Desktop\AtomicTestHarnesses\AtomicTestHarnesses.psd1
 ```

+The -SkipPublisherCheck and -Force option is typically required for machines that only have v3.4.0 of Pester installed.
+That particular version of the module was signed by Microsoft to be shipped in-box, which is not the case for later versions which are community maintained and signed with a different certificate.
+Attempting to install the module without that option may fail.

 ## Exploring Exposed Functionality

 Upon the `AtomicTestHarnesses` module being loaded, to get a sense of what functionality is exposed, you can run the following command: